Clicky

 Employee Engagement Surveys: Dos and Don’ts of Engagement Surveys

 Employee engagement surveys have come up for debate in internal communications.
 While there are pros and cons of this engagement measurement tool, many communication professionals have drawn attention to the flaws of using the standard annual survey.
-Let’s dive into what engagement surveys are, how they need to adapt for the modern workplace, and best practices for getting the most of them.
+Let’s dive into what engagement surveys are, how they need to adapt to the modern workplace, and best practices for getting the most out of them.

 What is Employee Engagement?

-Before we can talk about surveys to measure employee engagement, we have to define what this actually is.
+Before we can talk about surveys to measure employee engagement, we have to define what this is.
 But that’s one of the first problems with engagement surveys: we don’t all agree on what employee engagement is.

 • Qualtrics defines engagement as “how someone thinks, feels, and acts to help their organization achieve its goals.”